uvsinn/Breast_Cancer_Cassification/README.md

 # Breast Cancer Classification

-This project aims to develop a breast cancer classification system using machine learning techniques.
+This project aims to develop a breast cancer classification system using *Logistic Regression* technique.
 The goal is to accurately classify breast tumors as either malignant or benign based on various features extracted from medical images and patient data.

 ## Introduction